contains the active ingredient atorvastatin calcium

 antacids, medicines used to treat reflux or ulcers

-some medicines used to treat some fungal infections
+some medicines used to treat some fungal infections, such as itraconazole and ketoconazole

-These medicines may be affected by Lorstat, or may affect how well it works.
-Your doctor or pharmacist has more information
+These medicines may be affected by LORSTAT or may affect how well it works.
+You may need different amounts of your medicines,

 Follow all directions given to you by your doctor and pharmacist carefully.